davidshepherd7/electric-operator/README.md

 electric-operator-pretty-print-rules-for-mode` (note: this displays in the `*Messages*` buffer).

+For operators which indicate the start of a comment, like `//` or `--`, use the special action `'electric-operator-comment-prefix`.
+This spaces the operator and also allows the rule to work inside comments.
+This is important for custom comment prefixes like `///` (Rust doc-comments) or `/**` (Doxygen).
+For example:

+    (electric-operator-add-rules-for-mode 'my-mode
+      (cons "//" 'electric-operator-comment-prefix)
+      (cons "///" 'electric-operator-comment-prefix))

 Rules can be disabled in a similar way by setting the second element of the rule to nil.
 For example if you find that the `*` operator in C is not working reliably enough for pointer types you would use